 I’m in a season of feeling pretty useless, what with my body being in rebellion mode.
 The more my body rebels, the less I accomplish, the more I’m forced to analyse the importance of my activities, physical, mental and spiritual.

 I’m not happy about my rebellious body, but I’m grateful.
 I want to be fruitful.
 I don’t have what it takes physically, but guess what?
 That isn’t a condition!
 All I have to do is stick even closer to my maker, and draw the strength to produce fruit from him.

 Not a bad trade off for a younger body and distracted lifestyle.

 This picture and the title may be all you need for this God-Glimpse.

 Our very best efforts to repair ourselves turn out like this–a bad idea made worse by lack of experience, resources and patience.

 Rot started the problem.
 A section of the rafter had to go before the fungus spread to the rest of the roof.
 We paid someone to repair the roof, but noticed a couple of years later that the roof was sagging again, in the same location.
 It wasn’t enough to remove just a section of the board, the entire rafter should have been replaced with new.
 No wonder the roof was sagging!

-It’s not enough to get rid of sin, bad habits or even weaknesses; they must be replaced, or the roof of our good intentions will soon leak and eventually cave in.
+It’s not enough to get rid of sin, bad habits or even weaknesses; they must be replaced with the proper support, or the roof of our good intentions will soon leak and eventually cave in.